 Most visitors to Puerto Vallarta Mexico are looking for a bit of sun and sand.
 Banderas Bay has a vast array of beaches to choose from, each offering something different.

-The beaches of Puerto Vallarta are generally white sand, but not that blinding white sand you’ll find on the Caribbean side of Mexico.
+Puerto Vallarta beaches are generally white sand, but not that blinding white sand you’ll find on the Caribbean side of Mexico.
 While some beaches are a bit rocky, they’re all fine for sunbathing and swimming.

 Depending on the time of year, Puerto Vallarta doesn’t really get waves, so it’s not the best place to go boogie-boarding or surfing.
 You’ll have to head up the coast a bit to Sayulita if you’re chasing waves.
 Having said that, if you’re unsure of the ocean conditions, just ask your hotel or a local to advise you.